 On the other hand, if you have a masonry fireplace you can install almost any insert in it that will fit.

 Before choosing an insert to install you need to take into consideration the extra cost of a stainless steel liner, the needs to be connected to the top of the unit and needs to travel all the way out to the top of your chimney, forming one continuous pipe containing smoke.

 If you need more help understanding the cost of a liner you can take a look at my in-depth article on The cost of a stainless steel liner.

-Most modern appliances have a glass door with an airtight gasket and an airtight firebox with air intake controls to regulate the wood consumption and heat output, wood-burning inserts use your existing masonry chimney with a stainless steel flexible or rigid liner, most modern-day wood inserts use a six-inch liner as the standard size.
+Most modern appliances have a glass door with an airtight door gasket and an airtight firebox with air intake controls to regulate the wood consumption and heat output, wood-burning fireplace inserts use your existing masonry chimney with a stainless steel flexible or rigid liner, and most modern-day wood inserts use a six-inch liner as the standard size.